Home

 Player Reactions and Concerns

-Commenters have mixed feelings about the lawsuit.
-Some express confusion about Valveโ€™s policies, with one player questioning, "Can someone explain this?
-I bought Factorio and its DLC is linked through Steam, so where's the problem?"
-This highlights a perceived inconsistency in the allegations.
+Feedback on the lawsuit is mixed.
+One player expressed confusion: "I bought Factorio and its DLC is linked through Steam, so where's the problem?"
+This shows the perceived inconsistency in the allegations surrounding Valve's practices.

 The Discussion on DLC Purchases